Grays Harbor County

-Elna, just a few miles west of McCleary is probably best known for the Washington Public Power Supply System (WPPSS) fiasco that led to people calling the utility WHOOPS!
-Just west of Elna, drivers along U.S. Highway 12 see two large cooling towers from a nuclear energy facility that got shut down when WPPSS defaulted on over $2 billion of bonds.
+Elna, just a few miles west of McCleary, is probably best known for the Washington Public Power Supply System (WPPSS) fiasco that led to people calling the utility WHOOPS!
+Just west of Elna, drivers along U.S. Highway 12 see two large cooling towers from a nuclear energy facility.
+WPPSS defaulted on over $2 billion of bonds and the project got shut down.
 Today, the facility has been transformed into a business park, but the cooling towers remain in place.

 My Drive Across Grays Harbor County

 To date, I’ve been in Grays Harbor Country twice.
-The first time was while on an aborted cross country drive that would have taken us from San Francisco to Boston via the Pacific Coast, the Canadian Rockies, and on east across the U.S. I didn’t make it past my family’s cabin in western Montana, but along the way, we did drive up U.S. 101 from Aberdeen and even camped on the beach part way along.
+The first time was on an aborted cross country drive that would have taken us from San Francisco to Boston.
+The plan was to follow the Pacific Coast, then drive through Canadian Rockies, and on east across the U.S. I didn’t make it past my family’s cabin in western Montana.
+But along the way, we did drive up U.S. 101 from Aberdeen and even camped on the beach part way along.
 I don’t really remember much of that drive.

 On October 24, 2016, while my partner was at a conference in Seattle, I took a drive around the Olympic Peninsula.
 On that drive I crossed Grays Harbor County east to west, then south to north.
 I’ve written that trip up and accompanied it with my photographs on Behance.net.

-Of course there is much more to see in Grays Harbor County, and on future trips I will visit the two peninsulas that frame Grays Harbor itself, as well as some of the Native villages on the north coast, and, of course, Oakville in the southeast.
+Of course there is much more to see in Grays Harbor County.
+On future trips I will visit the two peninsulas that frame Grays Harbor itself.
+I will, as well, visit some of the Native villages on the north coast, and, of course, Oakville in the southeast.